-**THIS PAGE WILL BE UPDATED REGULARLY WITH CURRENT INFORMATION**
+**THIS PAGE WILL BE UPDATED REGULARLY WITH THE MOST CURRENT INFORMATION AVAILABLE**

 ALPINE COUNTY PUBLIC HEALTH BRIEFS - 11/20/2020